 Promoting sustainable food access and food literacy among children on the North Shore

-The Neighbourhood Food Collaborative is a project that promotes sustainable food access and food literacy among children on the North Shore by strengthening place-based leadership and collaboration among neighbourhood partner services and resources.
+The Neighbourhood Food Collaborative was completed in June 2022.
+See Report summary.
+The purpose of the project was to promote sustainable food access and food literacy among children on the North Shore by strengthening place-based leadership and collaboration among neighbourhood partner services and resources.

-This project is currently focused on the Carson Graham Family of Schools and the Norgate community in North Vancouver.
+This project focused on the Carson Graham Family of Schools and the Norgate community in North Vancouver.

 The Neighbourhood Food Collaborative is supported by a working group that includes: